 - view the current memberships of each committee

 - search for Leader’s urgent decisions and cabinet members' decisions.

 We try to ensure that as much information as possible about the work of these committees is publically available but we have to withhold certain items from publication to protect sensitive information.

-All public meetings that are held remotely are live streamed on YouTube.
+Most of our public meetings are live streamed on YouTube.
 You can either watch live, or watch a recording of the meeting on the council's YouTube channel.